avatar.png

 Riasat Sheikh

-PhD Researcher, Theory of Elementary Particles
+Theory of Elementary Particles

 I’m a PhD researcher in elementary particle theory, working on dark matter models, particle phenomenology, and exploring new ideas beyond the Standard Model.
 My work is driven by a curiosity to understand the universe at its most fundamental level.